pvfeldt/KARV/README.md

 ### 0.1 Knowledge Base Setup

-Freebase serves as the knowledge base background for the two datasets (WebQSP, CWQ, FreebaseQA) used in this study.
+Freebase serves as the knowledge base background for the three datasets (WebQSP, CWQ, FreebaseQA) used in this study.
 Detailed instructions for downloading and setting it up in Virtuoso are available [here](https://github.com/dki-lab/Freebase-Setup).

 Clone the setup repository and start up the service with the following instruction.